Robust Regulation of Firms' Access to Consumer Data: Introduction

-Theorem \ref{theorem:theorem2} identifies the databases that yield the maximum worst-case consumer surplus and are also undominated.
-As previously hinted, these databases not only always achieve a consumer surplus weakly higher than that obtained through uniform pricing, but can also yield a consumer surplus strictly superior to that attained via the uniform monopoly price for certain feasible joint distributions of valuations and labels.
-Theorem \ref{theorem:theorem2} establishes both the sufficient and necessary conditions for a database to exhibit this property: in addition to satisfying the uniform lower bound set by Theorem \ref{theorem:theorem1}, the proportion of consumers that are assigned to one of the labels is below an upper bound, which I also characterize.
+Theorem~\ref{theorem:characterization-UD} identifies the covariates that yield the maximum worst-case consumer surplus and are also undominated.
+These covariates not only consistently achieve a consumer surplus weakly higher than that obtained through uniform pricing but can also yield a consumer surplus strictly superior to that attained via the uniform monopoly price for certain feasible joint distributions of valuations and labels.
+Theorem~\ref{theorem:characterization-WC} establishes both the sufficient and necessary conditions for a covariate to exhibit this property.
+In addition to satisfying the uniform lower bound set by Theorem~\ref{theorem:characterization-WC}, the proportion of consumers assigned to one of the labels is below an upper bound, which I also characterize.

-The intuition behind Theorem \ref{theorem:theorem2} lies in the fact that, given a database that yields the maximum worst-case consumer surplus, it is relatively straightforward to find a joint distribution of valuations and labels that leads to a consumer surplus strictly greater than the one obtained with uniform pricing.
-This distribution assigns a sufficient mass of consumers with a valuation strictly below the uniform monopoly price to one of the labels, making it optimal for the monopolist to charge one of these valuations.
-However, for this to be feasible, the proportion of consumers with such a label cannot be too high; otherwise, we would be allocating more consumers with valuations below the uniform monopoly price than the total available.

-Finally, Theorem \ref{theorem:theorem1} and \ref{theorem:theorem2} also generalize to the case where the regulator's objective is to maximize a weighted average of consumer and producer surplus, where the weight assigned to consumer surplus is weakly higher than the weight assigned to producer surplus.
+Finally, Theorem~\ref{theorem:characterization-WC} and~\ref{theorem:characterization-UD} also generalize to the case where the regulator's objective is to maximize a weighted average of consumer and producer surplus, where the weight assigned to consumer surplus is weakly higher than the weight assigned to producer surplus.

 The remainder of this paper is organized as follows.
-Section \ref{example} presents a simple example to explain the main intuition behind Theorem \ref{theorem:theorem1}.
-Section \ref{literature} reviews the related literature.
-Section \ref{model} introduces the model.
-Section \ref{results} shows the main results of this paper.
-Section \ref{proof} gives a formal proof for Theorem \ref{theorem:theorem1}.
-Section \ref{extensions} extends the model and results to alternative objectives for the regulator, and Section \ref{conclusions} presents concluding remarks.
+Section~\ref{sec:literature} reviews the related literature.
+Section~\ref{sec:model} introduces the model.
+Section~\ref{sec:results} shows the main results of this paper.
+Section~\ref{sec:extensions} extends the model and results to alternative objectives for the regulator, and Section~\ref{sec:conclusions} presents concluding remarks.